asbp/tildejs/README.md

 # TildeJS
-**NOTE**: This library is still at alpha stage, with few functions to offer, few documentations, and no test units yet. *Use at your own risk* when you intend to use this in *your production app*.
+**NOTE**: This library is still at alpha stage, with few functions to offer, few documentations, and no test units yet. *Use at your own risk* when you intend to use this in *your production app*. **Now this library is functional but not production-ready yet**.

 The aim of this library is to provide you with a bunch of JS helper functions, including some you might think is hilarious!